daveyarwood/vim-alda/README.md

 * Support for [vim-commentary](http://github.com/tpope/vim-commentary).
 * Useful commands/mappings for playing selections of Alda code.
 * Commands/mappings for parsing the current score and showing the results.
-* Per-buffer history feature makes playing selections feel like using the Alda REPL.

 ## Installation